danriti/moleskine/faking-the-funk/README.md

 ```

 We can see the test passes, however it took a total of **0.245 seconds**.
 I
-don't know about you, but that's *way* to long for me.
-So lets speed things up a
+don't know about you, but that's *way* too long for me.
+So let's speed things up a
 bit by mocking out the repository endpoint!
 To do this, we can make the
 following changes: